hector-medina/flutter-demo-apps/README.md

 ## 3. MiCard.

-It displays a card for showing your contac details to your friends and coworkers.
+It displays a card for showing your contact details to your friends and coworkers.

 | App view             |  Icon view |